lyzMaster/DeepGTAV/README.md

 This is a byte array containing the RGB values of the current GTAV screen (resized to the specified width and length).
 Make sure the window is not minimized, otherwise the values will be all zeroes (black).

 ### Data

-## Reporting issues and TODOs

-DeepGTAV generates a useful log file named *deepgtav.log* in GTAV's installation directory.
-Please attach it in your issue when reporting any bug.

-__TODO:__
-* Improve code quality (a lot!)
-* Add support for traffic signs detection
-* Add support for driving mode override
-* General bug fixing